erizov/Professor/semester_13/lecture_88_consensus_advanced/tendermint/school.en.md

 ## Simple Explanation

-Tendermint is an algorithm used to solve specific problems in computer science.
+Tendermint is a specific algorithm/technique used for [specific purpose].
+It works by [specific mechanism].

 ## Where It's Used